-The Night Before Christmas

-'Twas use made of plaster and stone.
+The Night Before Christmas Twas the night before Christmas, he lived all alone In a one bedroom house made of plaster and stone.
 I had come down the chimney with presents to give And to see just who in this home did live.